 There's also a weigh-in to determine the "as-tested" curb weight.
 The Society of Automotive Engineers (SAE) defines curb weight as the mass of a car without driver, passengers or cargo but with a full complement of fluids — including a full tank of fuel.
 So every vehicle we test has a full tank of the recommended fuel before it rolls onto our Longacre portable digital scales for a reading of total weight and weight distribution.

 Could we get more impressive numbers with a near-empty tank?
 Certainly, but that would be a departure from accepted test practices and would dilute the real-world value of our results.
 After all, testing ain't racing.
 And once you start down that path, it becomes too easy to rationalize other questionable tactics to reduce weight like removing floor mats, emptying the glove compartment and ditching the jack and spare tire.
 We don't play the game that way.
-In fact, if a test vehicle comes to us with a cargo cover, cross rails for the roof rack or headphones for the rear DVD player, we leave it all in.
+In fact, if a test vehicle comes to us with a cargo cover, cross bars for the roof rack or headphones for the rear entertainment system, we leave it all in.

 Our as-tested curb weights are nearly always higher than a manufacturer's published curb weight.
 That's because published curb weights typically represent a base model with few extras, while many of our test cars come equipped with popular options.
 As a result, our test weight and measured performance are closer to that of the typical examples of a vehicle you might see on a dealer's lot.

 Our policy is to test on a surface that complies with Federal Motor Vehicle Safety Standards (FMVSS) for brake certification testing, so the surface we use is smooth, flat asphalt.
 We never test on concrete and we don't use drag strip launch areas coated with sticky, exotic rubber.
-FMVSS-135 stipulates that brake test surfaces should have a peak friction coefficient (PFC) of 0.90.
-One of the two facilities we use is regularly certified to this PFC level, and we've proved to ourselves that the other facility produces stops of equivalent distance through empirical same-day tests with a control vehicle.
+In general, the Edmunds brake test is a simple matter of accelerating to 70 mph or so, coasting until velocity drops to 62 mph and then stomping on the brake pedal to fully engage the antilock braking system (ABS) until everything comes to rest.

 Stops are performed about two minutes apart until we reach the point where the stopping distance begins to trend irrevocably longer.
 Some performance cars can make a dozen such stops with no degradation, while others show signs of stress after just three or four.
 To determine the point at which serious brake fade begins, we factor in the number of stops and the magnitude of any performance fall-off, and then take into account sensory cues like changing pedal feel and even the smell of the brakes.
 The stopping distance we publish comes from looking at the 60-0 and 30-0 slices of the data and selecting the shortest runs.